VladSandu0308/EGC/Source/Teme/Tema1/README.md

 Collisions are only checked between the bird and the obstacles directly above and below it (if there are any).

 The bird's movement follows the equation of motion, for better realism.
+The flapping of the wing is treated as a scale transformation of the wing on the *OY* axis.